Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

 - All oats used in labeled gluten-free products are sourced from suppliers of oats produced following a gluten-free purity protocol.

-- Product list containing purity protocol oats:
+- Single ingredient product list containing purity protocol oats:

 Grainful